Metric space: Graphs and finite metric spaces

 A metric space is discrete if its induced topology is the discrete topology.
 Although many concepts, such as completeness and compactness, are not interesting for such spaces, they are nevertheless an object of study in several branches of mathematics.
 In particular, finite metric spaces (those having a finite number of points) are studied in combinatorics and theoretical computer science.
 Embeddings in other metric spaces are particularly well-studied.
 For example, not every finite metric space can be isometrically embedded in a Euclidean space or in Hilbert space.
 On the other hand, in the worst case the required distortion (bilipschitz constant) is only logarithmic in the number of points.

 For any undirected connected graph G, the set V of vertices of G can be turned into a metric space by defining the distance between vertices x and y to be the length of the shortest edge path connecting them.
 In graph theory, this is also called the shortest-path distance or geodesic distance.
 In geometric group theory this construction is applied to the Cayley graph of a (typically infinite) finitely-generated group, yielding the word metric.
-Up to a bilipschitz homeomorphism, the word metric depends only on the group and not on the chosen finite generating set.
+Up to quasi-isometry, the word metric depends only on the group and not on the chosen finite generating set.